 Indoor fan delayed operation

-- When the unit starts, the louver is automatically activated and the indoor fan will operate after a period of setting time or the louver is in place. - If the unit is in heating mode, the indoor fan is regulated by the anti-cold wind function.
+- When the unit starts, the louver is automatically activated and the indoor fan will operate after a period of 7 seconds. - If the unit is in heating mode, the indoor fan is regulated by the anti-cold wind function.